The thing about air conditioner is you don’t know there is a problem unless it’s a hot day and a day you need your cold air.

 Common errors such as someone turning it off and forgetting to reset it to “cool” or turning the desired temperature up which prevents it from turning on until it reaches a higher temp than you prefer.

 Also, check the battery.
 If a battery is low, this will either cause the thermostat to reset or not work correctly.
 There are many models of thermostats that have a light that will blink when it’s time to replace the battery.

 If the temperature is hotter than you want, try lowering the desired temperature to see if the unit will start running.
-If this doesn’t correct the problem, go to the next step.
+If this doesn’t correct the problem, consider thermostat replacement.

 There are little things that go wrong with a central air conditioner that usually points to an easy fix.
 If your unit doesn’t kick on when the thermostat signals to the primary system that it is time to send cold air, the next step would be to check your main breaker box to see if a switch is in the “off” position or if it has blown a fuse.